shiakahmed/My-DevOpsClassCodes/README.md

 Updated the file to demo github poll scm. updated new line

-This test maven

-This is the test line for POL SCM
+test 2 pol SCM LIne

 updated the new line to check if github webhook is able to send the events.
 ====================